MeikeMertsch/Aspie-Tester-Blog/_posts/21-1-30-my-journey-with-model-data.md

 When I add a random address

 Then I should get a success
-and the address is correct.
+And the address is correct.
 {% endhighlight %}

 All the clutter is now gone.
 And you can see without any effort what the test is about, even if it doesn't have a title.